 Dr McKenna graduated from the University of Liverpool as a clinical psychologist in 1983.
 He obtained a PhD from the City University on the subject of psychological aspects of tinnitus and hearing loss.
-He obtained a Post Graduate Diploma (with Distinction) in Cognitive Behaviour Therapy at the University of Oxford.
+He obtained a Post Graduate Diploma (with Distinction) in Cognitive Behavioural Therapy at the University of Oxford.

-He has worked at the Royal National Throat Nose & Ear Hospital in the field of psychology as applied to audiology for over three decades.
+He has worked at the Royal National Throat Nose & Ear Hospital in the field of psychology as applied to audiology for almost four decades.
 His work has brought about a greater understanding of psychology into the care of audiology patients.
 He has a particular interest in the treatment of tinnitus and of insomnia.
 In recent years he has worked to develop the application of Mindfulness Based Cognitive Therapy in the care of patients with distressing tinnitus.

-He was awarded the British Tinnitus Association Jack Shapiro Prize for best academic paper on tinnitus from a UK Institution, 2010 and again in 2015.
+He was awarded the British Tinnitus Association Jack Shapiro Prize for best academic paper on tinnitus from a UK Institution, 2010 and again in 2018.
 In 2011 he was awarded The British Society of Audiology Thomas Simm Littler prize for an outstanding academic contribution to the discipline of audiology.

 He also worked within South London and Maudsley NHS Foundation Trust for twenty-seven years (until 2013) in the fields of neuropsychology and adult mental health at Guy’s.